tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ![Transform](images/airflow_workshop/transform.png)

 * The [Transform](https://www.tensorflow.org/tfx/guide/transform) component
-performs feature engineering on the dataset.
+performs feature engineering on the dataset

 ### In an editor: